2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 1. Relational
 2. Document Based
 3. Graph Model
-4. Some others are: Genome DB, Full Text Search DB, Immutable DBs, Big Data for physics handling petabytes, Time Series DB, Vector DB, Analytics DB etc.
+4. Specialized: Genome DB, Full Text Search DB, Immutable DBs, Big Data for physics handling petabytes, Time Series DB, Vector DB, Analytics DB etc.

-To choose the correct data model for our application, we need to understand the type of data and query patterns that our application will have.
+To choose the correct data model for our application, we need to understand the **type of data and query patterns** that our application will have.

 #### Document DB
 - They use a tree-like structure.
 For example, MongoDB, RethinkDB, CouchDB, etc.